 Winter Solstice 2023

 The next Winter Solstice in the north will be Thursday, December 21, 2023.

 Winter Solstice is the Root of our Winter Festivals

 Our winter festivals are oriented around the winter solstice, the longest night of the year in the northern hemisphere.
-It’s December 22 this year.

-Humans being similar, generate similar traditions around the world and across time.
+Humans being human, generate similar traditions around the world and across time.